 This is the first clinical rotation assigning students to supervised clinical experiences in radiography.
 This course consists of supervised rotations through routine diagnostic areas.
 Students will perform radiologic examinations on patients under direct supervision of a technologist until competency has been achieved.
 Students will rotate through various clinical areas such as the emergency room, portable radiography, surgery, and outpatient imaging.
-This course consists of a minimum of 180 hours (approximately 12 hours per week for 15 weeks).
+This course consists of approximately 21 hours per week (7 hours, 3 days per week) for 12 weeks.